joarreola/ETAMessages/README.md

       support for mobility-simulation.
 Remove reseting of poll_enabled.
     - Move out handleUploadResult() and handleCheckRemoteResult() to GPSsLocation.swift.
+    - Call pollRemote() inside the success path of the fetchRemote() closure, right after calling getEtaDistance().

 - What is the project supposed to do?